| |

 Fieldworker's kit

-Where to study the Uralic languages?
+Where to study or research the Uralic languages?

 Grants to research the Uralic languages